 routine pituitary imaging is not recommended (see also section 4)

-These recommendations are in line with recently published international consensus guidelines for SDHx carriers, who also advise that by age 70 years, if carriers are well with no tumours, the interval of imaging can be increased to five-yearly until age 80 and then stopped if well [7].
-We would suggest that predictive genetic testing is considered from the age that screening commences.
+These recommendations are in line with recently published international consensus guidelines for SDHx PGV carriers, who also advise that by age 70 years, if individuals are well with no tumours, the interval of imaging can be increased to five-yearly until age 80 and then stopped if well [7].
+We would suggest that predictive genetic testing is considered from the age that screening commences, i.e around 10 years.

 CONCLUSION AND FUTURE WORK